Masa Takanashi: Singapore Pro Wrestling (2016-2017, 2022)

 Takanashi debuted in SPW in 2016.
 At SPW Wrestling City Asia, Takanashi defeated Andruew Tang to become the second SPW Southeast Asian Champion.
 He held the belt for 71 days, until he lost it to Tang in a three-way match against Cima.
 In 2017, Takanashi would return to SPW to face Kaiser Trexxus for the SEA Championship, ultimately losing.
-In November of 2022, Takanashi returned to SPW alongside Chris Brookes to face the Horrors on Day 1 of SPW X: Astronomical Anniversary.
+In November 2022, Takanashi returned to SPW alongside Chris Brookes to face the Horrors on Day 1 of SPW X: Astronomical Anniversary.
 CDK defeated The Horrors, winning the SPW Southeast Asian Tag Team Championships.
 On Day 2, Takanashi was in a four-way match against Tajiri, Tang and Aiden Rex, ultimately losing.

 Injury and rehabilitation (2025-present)

 On March 20, 2025, at DDT Judgement 2025, Takanashi suffered a severe injury during a main event match against Chris Brookes.
 He was unable to move and carried out of the ring on a stretcher.
 DDT announced on March 22 that he was "diagnosed with cervical vertebrae C5 and C6 fracture and cervical spinal cord injury," underwent a successful surgery, and continued to be treated in the intensive care unit.
 On April 29, DDT shared a statement from Takanashi that he had been moved from intensive care and had begun rehabilitation: "I have now been moved to the general ward and I just started on rehabilitation.
 Right now I am at the stage where I am just moving the tips of my toes, but I hope that I will be able to meet you all again one day as I continue to work on my recovery."